devAyyoub/devAyyoub/README.md

 - Currently working at **Sogeti**, focusing on innovative solutions in the SogetLabs area.
 - Committed to continuous learning and professional growth.
 - Passionate about software development as both a profession and a creative pursuit.
-- I am currently learning swift in my spare time with the goal of releasing my own app to the app store
+- I am currently learning swift in my free time with the goal of releasing my own app to the app store
 - For inquiries, contact: **Ayyoubamjahed@gmail.com**

 **Linkedin:**